 When we speak of love in this report, we do not mean mere sentimentality.
 Instead, love is a personal and political practice.
 Love is expressed as a set of actions that enable nurturance and growth in oneself and others; it is a mixture of actions such as care, affection, recognition, respect, commitment, trust, honesty, and open communication.
 Talking about love as a public practice enables communities to speak about love alongside responsibility and accountability, and to take other steps that enable flourishing and fulfillment for Black women - and thus for everyone.
-Love as a public practice is only possible through actions that honor Black women's movement toward freedom and self-actualization, 510 and this report offers central considerations within both a pandemic context and "normal times," marked by economic hardship and cultural assault against Black women.
+Love as a public practice is only possible through actions that honor Black women's movement toward freedom and self-actualization, 535 and this report offers central considerations within both a pandemic context and "normal times," marked by economic hardship and cultural assault against Black women.

 In Section 1 of this report, we defined and contextualized Black Women Best, demonstrating its radical inclusivity and naming the cultural considerations that will enhance its power in building equity across our economy and democracy.
-In Section 2, we explored a broad set of expansive policy pathways for making the BWB legislative agenda a reality.
-In Section 3, we offered a policy scorecard in service of us all working toward the BWB Seal of Approval.
-Finally, in Section 4, we lifted three complementary frameworks that are as necessary as BWB.
+In Section

-&lt;sup>510 Day, Keri.
+535 Day, Keri.
 2015.
-Religious Resistance to Neoliberalism: Womanist and Black Feminist Perspectives (New York: Palgrave Macmillan.
+Religious Resistance to Neoliberalism: Womanist and Black Feminist Perspectives (New York: Palgrave Macmillan